makersacademy/airport_challenge/README.md

 This would accept an argument (i.e plane) and store it in an array.
 I then decided when the Airport class was instantiated, it should have an empty array to act as a hangar ready to store planes in.

-This is demonstrated in IRB as so:
+This is behaviour is shown in IRB below.
 ```
 2.5.0 :001 > require './lib/airport'
  => true